 Bring the heat up to high for the stock and add the cooked meat in.

 Wash and peel the daikon and carrots, then cut them into 4cm (1.6") segments or to preference.
 Add them into the soup and let it simmer for another hour or until the meat is soft.Note: Keep the vegetables on the larger side as they will soften and break apart if too small and simmered for long.

-Bring a pot of water to a boil and cook the tendons for 2 minutes to remove any odors.
-Drain, scrape off any impurities and add them into the stock to cook for another 3-5 minutes depending on your preferred texture.
+As the stock is cooking, bring a pot of water to a boil and cook the tendons for 2 minutes to remove any odors.
+Drain, scrape off any impurities and add them into the stock to cook for another 3 hours or until soft on your preferred texture.